ugauniyal/Calculator_Webapp/README.md

 # Calculator_Webapp
-A basic calculator web app
+A basic calculator web app made using Vanilla JS.
+The calculator app has all the basic functionalities of a calculator.